-Are you interested in taking insurance at your private practice?
+Are you interested in taking health insurance at your private practice?
 The good news is that more and more insurance companies are beginning to cover nutritional therapy, dietetic, and behavioral therapy programs as a care solution for pre-diabetic individuals and as a weight-loss solution.
 Since the Affordable Care Act was enacted in 2010 and obesity became a medically recognized disease, 33 states have begun to require full or partial coverage for bariatric surgery and/or nutritional counseling and this trend is only expected to further develop as nutritional therapy, weight loss counseling, and behavioral therapy prove to be an effective treatment.

-Coverage today still very much depends on an individual’s insurance plan and what preexisting conditions may qualify him or her for coverage.
+Coverage today still very much depends on an individual’s health insurance plan and what preexisting conditions may qualify him or her for coverage.
 Most generally, obesity requires a form of weight-loss treatment, whether that be through bariatric surgery or through counseling.
 As it stands, obesity is defined as having a Body Mass Index (BMI) of 30 or higher.
 Many insurance plans also cover nutritional therapy for diabetic or pre-diabetic clients regardless of BMI.

 On Medicare, obesity screening and counseling is available for all people with a BMI of or over 30 with the number of counseling sessions determined by the individual’s primary care doctor or practitioner.